BrownCSCI1230/lab08_trimeshes/README.md

 <details>
   <summary>Spherical Coordinates Diagram</summary>

-	TODO
+TODO insert image

 Remember polar coordinates (*r*, 𝜃) from high school geometry?
 Spherical coordinates (*r*, 𝜃, 𝜙) are like polar coordinates, but in 3D!
 Read this [Wikipedia article on the Spherical Coordinate System](https://en.wikipedia.org/wiki/Spherical_coordinate_system) if you need a refresher!

 </details>